 The Cocoa Horizons Foundation is committed to a deforestation-free, carbon positive cocoa supply chain.

-Cocoa Horizons focuses on activities and farmer training that help increase carbon sequestration, reduce carbon emissions, and ensure deforestation free sourcing.
+Cocoa Horizons focuses on activities and farmer coaching that help increase carbon sequestration, reduce carbon emissions, and ensure deforestation free sourcing.

-· Retaining organic carbon in soils through ground cover, mulching or retaining pruning in cocoa plots rather than removing or burning
+· Retaining organic carbon in soils through ground cover, mulching or retaining harvesting and pruning residues in cocoa plots rather than removing or burning them;

 · Increasing the density of cocoa trees;

 · Increasing the number of non-cocoa trees on farms.
 The trees are valuable to farmers for fruit, fuel wood, shade, timber, and/or medicinal/herbal purposes.
 Trees may be planted in cocoa plots (as shade) or on-farm but outside the cocoa plots, including as ‘living fences’, disease barrier strips, on fallow/underutilized areas or nearby the household.